-Both 401(k) plans and TSPs are considered defined contribution plans, which means you aren't guaranteed to receive a specific retirement benefit.
-Instead, you contribute specific dollar amounts in the account, but how much you get out at retirement depends on how well your investments performed.
-To prevent people from stashing away too much money, the IRS uses a cumulative contribution limit for all your 401(k)s and TSPs combined.
+The IRS defines both 401(k) plans and TSPs as contribution plans, which means you aren't guaranteed to receive a specific retirement benefit.
+Instead, you contribute specific dollar amounts to the account while you're working and the plan manager invests that money.
+How much you get at retirement depends on how well your investments perform.
+To prevent people from stashing away too much money, the IRS sets a cumulative contribution limit for all your 401(k)s and TSPs combined.
 This limit also includes other types of plans, such as 403(b) plans.

 Both 401(k) plans and TSPs can offer Roth options, where you put in after-tax dollars and then get your qualified distributions out tax-free, including the earnings.
-But, this isn't a way for you to stash more cash -- the contribution limits still apply.
-For example, say your contribution limit is $17,500.
-If you stick $12,000 in your Roth 401(k) plan and $5,500 in your Roth TSP, you're already at your limit and can't contribute to a traditional 401(k) or TSP without going over.
+The Roth account lets you pay taxes now rather than later, but it isn't a way for you to stash more cash.
+The contribution limits still apply.
+For example, say your contribution limit is $18,500.
+If you stick $12,000 in your Roth 401(k) plan and $6,500 in your Roth TSP, you're already at your limit and can't contribute more to a traditional 401(k) or TSP without going over.

 If you exceed the contribution limits for your 401(k) and TSP, you must include any excess contributions in your taxable income that year.
-For example, say you contributed $5,000 more than you're allowed.
-You must add $5,000 to your taxable income.
-Plus, you still have to pay taxes on the money when you take it out at retirement -- essentially you have to pay taxes on the same money twice.
-To avoid this, you must request a distribution of the excess contributions before March 15 so your request will be processed before April 15.
+If you miscalculated and contributed $5,000 more than allowed during the year, you must add that $5,000 to your taxable income.
+You'll also still have to pay taxes on the money when you take it out at retirement — essentially forcing you to pay tax on the same money twice.
+To avoid this double taxation, you must request a distribution of the excess contributions before March 15 so your request gets processed before April 15.